 When you think of smartphone apps, you may think of tools related to social networking, games, or video.
-But there is a wide variety of smartphone apps available, many of which can offer unique benefits for seniors.
+But there are a wide variety of smartphone apps available, many of which can offer unique benefits for seniors.

 Smartphone apps can help older adults stay in touch with loved ones near and far, manage medications and other health needs, and access safe and efficient transportation.